pcmbs/synth-proxy/README.md

 → See [Adding audio models](docs/adding_audio_model.md) for integration instructions.

-→ The code for the evaluation of the pretrained audio models can be found in its corresponding [repository](https://github.com/pcmbs/synth-proxy_audio-model-selection).
+→ The code for the audio models evaluation can be found in its corresponding [repository](https://github.com/pcmbs/synth-proxy_audio-model-selection).

 ## Preset Encoders (Neural Proxies)
 An overview of the implemented neural proxies can be found in [src/models/preset/model\_zoo.py](./src/models/preset/model_zoo.py).